jjdelorme/ContosoUniversity/README.md

     dotnet tool install -g upgrade-assistant
     ```

-1. Run the upgrade assitant
+1. Run the upgrade assistant
     ```cmd
-    upgrade-assistant --non-interactive ContosoUniversity.sln
+    upgrade-assistant ContosoUniversity.sln --non-interactive --skip-backup
     ```

 The output of the Upgrade Assistant will be the converted .NET 5 project.
-A summary of the file differences after conversion:
+A `log.txt` file will contain a summary of the changes.  *If* you cloned the repository to start with above, you can get a more detailed comparision of the file differences after conversion with this command:

 ```cmd
  git diff --stat start upgraded